 Where an offer has been made, the academy will provide for the admission of all children in the September following their fourth birthday.
-Parents can choose to defer the date their child is admitted to the academy until later in the academy year, but not beyond the start of the term after their child reaches compulsory school age and not beyond the beginning of the final term of the academy year.
+Parents can request to defer the date their child is admitted if they can provide appropriate reasons for this.
+If it is agreed between the school and parents that this is appropriate, parents can defer the date their child is admitted to the academy until later in the academy year, but not beyond the start of the term after their child reaches compulsory school age and not beyond the beginning of the final term of the academy year.
 Where parents wish, children may attend part-time but not beyond the start of the term after their child reaches compulsory school age.
+It is possible the school will not be able to offer your child a place.
+If there are more applications than places available, places will be allocated in accordance with the oversubscription criteria for the school.
+This is why it is important to request admission out of the normal age group at all the schools you plan to apply for.